 John Butler died in January of 1892, and Charlotte Butler moved soon thereafter.

 On June 18, 1892, 294 Marlborough was purchased from Elliot Butler by Ezra Henry Baker.
-In November of 1892, he married Martha Gertrude Keyes and they made 294 Marlborough their home.
+In November of 1892, he married Martha Gertrude Keyes of 88 Commonwealth and they made 294 Marlborough their home.
 Before their marriage, he had lived at 117 Commonwealth with his mother, Mary Ann (Martyn) Baker, the widow of Ezra Howes Baker, Jr.

 Ezra Henry Baker was an investment banker.
 He was the first chairman of the Boston Licensing Board, serving from 1906 to 1912, and later was treasurer of Radcliffe College.